SharkSnack/shiren-ds2/content/dungeons/castle-tower.md

   <img src="../images/areas/castle_tower_1.png"/><img src="../images/areas/castle_tower_2.png"/>
 </div>

-Second dungeon of the game which is unlocked after clearing Ancient Ruins.<br/>Traps are generated from this dungeon onward, and tutorial messages no longer appear.<br/>It's still on the easy side, but hunger can be an issue if you don't bring extra onigiri.<br/>There's a trivial boss fight at the end of the dungeon.
+Second dungeon of the game which is unlocked after clearing Ancient Ruins.<br/>Traps that are actually problematic can be generated, and tutorial messages no longer appear.<br/>It's still on the easy side, but hunger can be an issue if you don't bring extra onigiri.<br/>There's a trivial boss fight at the end of the dungeon.

 <ul class="quickLinksUL">
   <li><a href="#overview">Overview</a></li>